 Since 2012 all productions presented in «Short Pieces» have been nominated for the Acknowledgment Prize, unless the artists have not previously been nominated for the ZKB Acknowledgment Prize.

 An independent jury, consisting of five experts, decides on awarding the prizes.
 The jury panel is chosen by the festival management and is presided by one of its members.
 This person is not entitled to vote.
 The jury consultations are not public; the decision for the awarded production is substantiated.
 The jury’s decisions are announced on the last weekende of the festival at the occasion of an award ceremony.

-During the run-up to the 1996 festival, Markus Luchsinger, artistic director of the festival from 1990 to 2001, who passed away untimely last summer, approached the Zürcher Kantonalbank, one of the festival’s main sponsors, with the idea of a patronage prize.
+During the run-up to the 1996 festival, Markus Luchsinger, artistic director of the festival from 1990 to 2001, who passed away untimely in 2009, approached the Zürcher Kantonalbank, one of the festival’s main sponsors, with the idea of a patronage prize.
 He wasn’t thinking of an award for lifetime achievement or special accomplishment.
 Instead he had focused on recognition of a young, innovative, hitherto little-known individual or company.
 A substantial prize would be awarded annually at the festival.
 This would represent a significant financial contribution towards future productions involving the prize-winner.
 Briefly, it was to be a prize with long-term effects.

 Markus Luchsinger’s proposal resonated ideally with the ZKB’s idea of sustainable cultural commitment.
 The criteria for nomination, the jury board and the award ceremony were discussed fruitfully with the result that the ZKB Patronage Prize of 20'000 Swiss Francs (today 30'000 Swiss Francs) was awarded that very year at the festival.